2022-2023 TNQ Hub Priorities

 • Supporting the translation of research into practice

-• Supporting new and existing Aboriginal and Torres Strait Islander agricultural enterprises through access to water and land, and empowered by sustainable community business networks and governance
+• Supporting new and existing Aboriginal and Torres Strait Islander agricultural enterprises through access to water and land, by establishing and strengthening sustainable community business networks and governance structures

-• Supporting Aboriginal and Torres Strait Islander Peoples’ knowledge and aspirations in sustainable agribusiness and Indigenous led supply chains
+• Supporting Aboriginal and Torres Strait Islander Peoples’ knowledge and aspirations in sustainable agribusiness and in Indigenous led sustainable supply chains

 TNQ regional priorities were developed in collaboration with NRM Node Members, TNQ Hub Program Leads, industry partners and from key publications.
 Priorities will continue to be developed at industry and stakeholder events, through co-design and collaboration to ensure they reflect current agricultural needs.